 In our last guide, we discussed how to set up Odoo 15 on an Ubuntu 20.04 Instance for development using VSCode.
 Today we will do Odoo Installation for development on Windows 11 using the help of WSL2.
-This guide is also applicable for Windows 10 since both Windows 10 and Windows 11 have WSL2.
+This guide also applies to Windows 10 since both Windows 10 and Windows 11 have WSL2.

-Generally, it is preferred to use a Linux based distro for development purposes, but there may be instances where we cannot ditch Windows or dual boot Linux distro.
+It is preferred to use a Linux-based distro for development, but there may be instances where we cannot ditch Windows or dual boot Linux distro.
 In such cases, we are forced to use Windows for development.
 Even though we can use Windows to develop and debug Odoo, we recommend using WSL2 instead of using Windows as it is.
-This will help you to make sure that there aren’t any discrepancies once you deploy the project on a Linux distro for production.
+This will help you make sure that there aren’t any discrepancies once you deploy the project on a Linux distro for production.
 Once we set up and configure WSL2, the rest of the steps are the same as in our previous guide.

-Once it opens up, run the following command to install Ubuntu as your Linux distro and configure everything so we can run Ubuntu from Windows itself.
+It opens up, runs the following command to install Ubuntu as your Linux distro.
+And configures everything so we can run Ubuntu from Windows itself.
 Make sure that you have an active internet connection before you run the command.

 wsl --install -d Ubuntu